 Well, apparently, the villain remains at large, unfettered by prison, and has struck again on our … Continue reading

 I recently learned about the practice of speed biking—where cyclists compete to travel challenging courses as fast as possible, and they post their times on competition websites.
 Much to my displeasure, Sausalito is part of such a course: Sausalito bicycle speed racing!

 I have vivid memories of the first barber shop I visited as a very young child—a tiny place, only 5 or 6 chrome plated chairs with little padded arm rests for men to wait their turn.
 Unlike the picture, the seat and back were black.
 The shop only had room for 2 barbers.
 As a young child I thought these … Continue reading

 Every time I go to Saylor’s restaurant, on Bridgeway Boulevard in Sausalito, they seem genuinely glad to see me and go out of their way to be welcoming.
 I’ve been eating here regularly for over two years now.
-Last week, they had a special: Salmon wrapped in crisped strips of prosciutto served with pesto, garlic […]

 I confess to really enjoying having random conversations with people I don’t know.
 Chance encounters with people almost always interest me.
 Generally, these are direct conversation I specifically have with a person I don’t know.
 But, sometimes, because of circumstances, these random conversations are conversations between other people that I overhear–not because I’m intentionally eaves dropping, but because the … Continue reading